Skip to main content

 Coalition Work

-Human Rights Action Group is working with a variety of coalitions to advocate for shared interests, including through our work with the Alliance of Genocide Victim Communities and with the Human Rights Coalition before the Federal Inquiry on Foreign Interference.
+Human Rights Action Group is working with a variety of coalitions to advocate for shared interests, including through our work with the Alliance of Genocide Victim Communities and with World Liberty Congress.

 Communities seeking justice and accountability for mass atrocities and gross human rights violations often have much in common, and this extends to shared end goals of seeking justice for and protecting the victims, minimizing impunity for the perpetrators, and building community resilience.